bobenheimer/react-groundwork/README.md

 ## Running the tests

-Unit tests are setup with karma and jasmine, with the assumption that each test ends in `.test.js`.
+Unit tests are setup with mocha and [mocha-webpack](https://github.com/zinserjan/mocha-webpack), with the assumption that each test ends in `.test.js`.

 ```
 yarn test